learn-co-curriculum/dsc-using-pretrained-networks/README.md

 You'll learn about two ways to use pre-trained networks:
 - **Feature extraction**: here, you use the representations learned by a previous network to extract interesting features from new samples.
 These features are then run through a new classifier, which is trained from scratch.

-- **Fine-tuning**: when finetuning, you'll "unfreeze" a few top layers from the model and train them again together with the densely connected classifier.
+- **Fine-tuning**: when fine-tuning, you'll "unfreeze" a few top layers from the model and train them again together with the densely connected classifier.
 Note that you are changing the parts of the convolutional layers here that were used to detect the more abstract features.
 By doing this, you can make your model more relevant for the classification problem at hand.

 ## Feature Extraction